dukt/oauth/custom-provider.md

-# Adding a custom provider to OAuth plugin for Craft CMS
+# Adding a custom OAuth provider

 OAuth plugin for Craft CMS is extensible and developers can add a custom provider by simply creating a plugin for Craft containing the OAuth provider.